teodoriu/laravel-analytics/README.md

 ## Security

-If you discover any security related issues, please email teodoriu@pm.me instead of using the issue tracker.
+If you discover any security related issues, please email erlancarreira@hotmail.com instead of using the issue tracker.

 ## Credits